-Missing out on the nutrients provided by products that contain lactose can lead to deficiencies in calcium, plus other important minerals.
+Missing out on the nutrients provided by products that contain lactose can lead to deficiencies in calcium and other minerals.
 It is particularly important for young children to have certain nutrients in their diet to ensure healthy growth and development.

 - You may be able to have milk in your tea or coffee, but not on your cereal.